Thanks to technological advancements and lots of clever scientists, it’s not that difficult to find out whether you’re having a boy or girl.

 Take a look in the mirror: if your right breast is bigger, you might be having a son.

-If your left is larger, it could be a little girl in your uterus.
+If your left is larger, it could be a little girl growing in your uterus.

-One of the more ridiculous tales is that the direction your pillow faces can be used to predict the sex of your developing baby.
+One of the more random tales is the direction your pillow faces can be used to predict the sex of your developing baby.

-A perfect complexion could be a sign that you’re expecting a boy.
+A perfect pimple-free complexion could be a sign that you’re expecting a boy.
+Spot that!

 If your urine is dull or clear, it might be a baby boy hiding in your uterus.